Spring Term 1 2023-24

-Our theme of ‘Extreme Earth’ runs throughout our English learning.
-We will be exploring the book ‘Escape from Pompeii’ by Christina Balit.
-We will engage with the text through discussion and drama and the children will have the opportunity to articulate their ideas about the text using increasingly varied vocabulary.
-After becoming familiar with the text, the children will plan, draft, edit and present their own narratives.
+Our English learning will focus on the book of Empire’s End: A Roman Story by Leila Rasheed this half term.
+We will engage with the text through discussion and drama and the children will have the opportunity to articulate their ideas about the texts using increasingly varied vocabulary.
+After becoming familiar with the text, the children will plan, draft, edit and present their own setting description and adventure story.

 At the start of this half term, children will develop their multiplication and division understanding.
 We will learn our multiplication tables up to 12×12.
 Our learning also includes solving worded problems and working on our mathematical reasoning skills.
 Later on in the half term, we will explore factor pairs and efficient multiplication methods.
 We will learn to multiply two-digit and three-digit numbers by a one-digit number using a formal written layout.

 Our new topic is Ancient Romans.
 Therefore, in Maths today, we used lollipop sticks to represent Roman numerals.
 By repositioning our lollipop sticks, we found different ways to make our equations true.

 We had a fun practical lesson in Year 4 to start our topic on multiplication.
 We explored various representations to show multiplication calculations.
 We used arrays, equal groups, bar models, number lines and repeated addition to show our working out.